 The Tax Cuts and Jobs Act (TCJA) of 2017 added a few major perks for investors looking for long-term wealth management.
 The increase in phase -out thresholds and the exemption amount for the Retained Alternative Minimum Tax (AMT) means fewer people will likely face major AMT charges.
 For founders and startup investors, the TCJA may affect when they might want to exercise your ISO’s—and whether or not they might be able to convert them without substantial AMT payouts.
 They’ll also want their financial planner to explain how the new law lowers taxes for certain types of C-corporations, S-corporations, and LLCs; the TCJA has dropped the corporate tax rate from 35% to 21%.

 What are the tax implications of her choices?

 Lisa: The tax consequences vary depending on the type of option that the employee holds and can be pretty complex.
-At a high level, if she holds the stock options and never exercised them but then sells her stock in the public market or to the buyer in an M&A transaction, she’ll owe tax on the difference between the value of the stock and her grant price.
-She’ll be taxed at the ordinary income tax rate on the entire sale, which means a higher tax obligation for her.
+At a high level, if she holds the stock options until an exit and immediately exercises and sells the stock, either in the public market or to the buyer in an M&A transaction, she’ll owe tax on the difference between the value of the stock and her exercise price.
+She’ll be taxed at a rate equal to her ordinary income tax rate on the entire sale, which means a higher tax obligation for her.

-Ward: The IRS taxes you when you exercise.
+Ward: As Lisa said, the IRS taxes you when you exercise.
 That can be a big pain in the neck at really highly valued companies.
-Let's say they had options for 10,000 shares at a dollar a share.
+Let’s say they had options for 10,000 shares at a dollar a share.
 Maybe an employee could come up with $10,000 to buy his stock.
-What he couldn't do is come up with the money to pay the taxes on $4 million worth of income if the company has shot up in value and is now worth 400 times what it was when his option was granted.
+What he couldn’t do is come up with the money to pay the taxes on $4 million worth of income if the company has shot up in value and is now worth 400 times what it was when his option was granted.